Getar

-Getar (Գետառ), formerly spelled Gedar, is a small river in Armenia that flows through Kotayk Province and central parts of the capital Yerevan.
+The Getar (Գետառ), formerly spelled Gedar, is a small river in Armenia that flows through Kotayk Province and central parts of the capital Yerevan.
 It originates near the village of Mayakovski at the western parts of Gegham mountains, flows through Avan-Arinj and joins the Hrazdan at the outskirts of Yerevan.
 Its length is about 24 km.

 The bridge

 In 1664, a bridge was built on the Getar river near the old Nork district in the opposing side of the entrance to Yerevan Zoo.
 The structure was built by an architect named Grigor with the financial support of vardapet Hovhannes of Nork.
 The bridge held a great significance in the past because it served as the only way of crossing from the north to Yerevan.
 It was one of the few buildings in the area to survive the devastating earthquake in 1679.
 Under the Soviet rule in the 1950s, the bridge was renovated and was granted state protection.
 The bridge has been well preserved to this day and stands 7 meters high.